Transportation and Thriving Communities

 Dangerous by Design

-Dangerous by Design 2021 takes a closer look at the alarming epidemic of people struck and killed while walking, which increased by an astonishing 45 percent over the last decade (2010-2019).
-The four most recent years on record (2016-2019) are the most deadly years for pedestrian deaths since 1990.
+Dangerous by Design 2022 takes a closer look at the alarming epidemic of people struck and killed while walking, which are up by a staggering 62 percent since they began steadily rising in 2009.
+The report finds that 6,529 people were struck and killed while walking in 2020, an average of nearly 18 per day, and a 4.7 percent increase over 2019, even as driving decreased overall because of the pandemic’s unprecedented disruptions to travel behavior.
 Learn more about how our streets are Dangerous by Design and prioritize speed over safety.Go deeper

 The Scenic Route Guide to Arts, Culture, and Transportation